 Child of the Sun

-Frank Lloyd Wright is probably the most famous architect in history.
+Frank Lloyd Wright is one of the most famous American architects in history.

 He was born in 1867 and died in 1959, leaving his distinctive creative touches on buildings all over the world during his long career.